pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 ![](../../outputs/predicate_pushdown/graph1.png)

+We read the query plan from bottom to top.
+This non-optimized plan is roughly to:
+- get the full dataset from the `data/reddit.csv` file
+- apply the first filter
+- apply the second filter
+- apply the third filter

-The astute reader maybe would notice that our query is not very optimal because we have three separate *FILTER* nodes.
-That means that after every *FILTER* a new `DataFrame` is allocated, which will be input to the next *FILTER* and then deleted from memory -- that must be redundant, and you know what... they'd be right.
-The predicates should be combined.
-We should have written this query:
+Our query is not very optimal because we have three separate *FILTER* nodes.
+That means that after every *FILTER* a new `DataFrame` is allocated internally and this new `DataFrame` is input to the next *FILTER* and then deleted from memory.
+There is a lot of redundancy here.

+We can manually combine the three predicates by writing this query with a single `filter` and the predicates combined with `&`:

 ```python
 {{#include ../../examples/predicate_pushdown/snippet2.py}}
 ```

-That would translate to:
+## Manual optimization
+If we examine the query graph for this manually optimized query we get:

 ```python
 q2.show_graph(optimized=False)